mtekk/Breadcrumb-NavXT/readme.txt

 6. A screenshot of the Settings Import/Export/Reset form under the Help menu

 == Changelog ==
+= 7.1.0 =
+Release date: July, 18th 2022

+* Behavior change: BCN_SETTINGS_FAVOR_* constant behavior changed to take advantage of settings changes in 7.0.
+* Behavior change: Settings page now warns if it detected CPTs that were added too late.
+* New feature: Added bcn_before_loop filter which runs at the top of bcn_breadcrumb_trail::display_loop().
+* New feature: Added JSON formatted settings import and export (successor to the old XML settings import/export format).
+* Bug fix: Fixed PHP error caused by term archives that don’t know the active term.
+* Bug fix: Fixed PHP error caused by introduction of namespacing in the legacy XML settings importer and exporter.
+* Bug fix: Explicitly set option autoload values, avoiding inappropriate default autoload values being used.

 = 7.0.2 =
 Release date: January, 4th 2022